 - 1 tablespoon fresh rosemary finely chopped

-- 1 cup chicken stock or vegetable stock or, in a pinch, water
+- 1 cup chicken stock/broth or vegetable stock or, in a pinch, water

-- 3 cups prepared diced butternut squash about 1/2 a large squash
+- 3 cups butternut squash diced (from about 1/2 large squash)

-- Cook pasta according to directions in salted water.
+- Cook pasta according to directions in heavily salted water.

 - Turn heat to high and stir; butter will begin to brown after about 2 minutes.